lukassh-7/poker-playground/README.md

 ### Run generator

-- can be run on empty ouput or existing (will add new exercies)
+Generator can be run on empty ouput or existing (will add new exercies)

 ```bash
 npm run start